Market Volatility in Retirement: What if You Haven’t Prepared?

 A market downturn can pose a challenge to your finances in retirement—chiefly, the risk that you’ll have to sell investments at depressed prices to generate income.
 The problem here is twofold: When prices are low, you have to sell more assets to raise a set amount of cash, and tapping your portfolio in a bad market could .

 Ideally, retirees should aim to avoid this kind of crunch.
-We recommend keeping at least a year’s worth of living expenses in cash investments—such as checking or savings accounts, money market funds or certificates of deposit (CDs)—with another two to four years’ worth in liquid, conservative investments such as short-term Treasuries and other high-quality bonds.
-A four-year cushion should help manage risk in most bear markets (according to research by the Schwab Center for Financial Research, from the 1960s through the 2008 financial crisis, the average peak-to-peak recovery time for a diversified index of stocks in bear markets was about three and a half years1).
+We recommend keeping at least a year’s worth of money that you need from savings to support expenses in cash investments—such as checking or savings accounts, money market funds or certificates of deposit (CDs)—with another two to four years’ worth in relatively liquid, conservative investments such as short-term Treasuries and other high-quality bonds or short-term bond funds.
+A four-year cushion should help manage risk in most bear markets (according to research by the Schwab Center for Financial Research, from the 1960s through 2021, the average peak-to-peak recovery time for a diversified index of stocks in bear markets was about three and a half years1).

 However, if you haven’t prepared, all is not lost.
 Consider the following steps to minimize the impact of a down market on your retirement portfolio:

 Step 1: Know how much you can spend

 If you haven’t done so already, you should figure out how much you can spend annually from your portfolio while maintaining a high degree of confidence that your money will last throughout a 30-year retirement.
 One common rule of thumb is for retirees to withdraw 4% of their portfolios in the first year of retirement and then adjust that amount for inflation every year thereafter.